Multiscale Comparative Connectomics: Simulations

-\subsection{Edge Simulations}
+\subsection{Edge simulations.}

-We consider two populations of networks generated from a 2-community \sbm\ with edge weights sampled from a truncated normal distribution to emulate correlation matrices.
+We consider two populations of networks generated from a two-community \sbm.
+Edge weights are sampled from a truncated normal distribution to emulate correlation matrices.
 All networks have $n=20$ vertices with $10$ vertices belonging to the first community and $10$ vertices belonging to the second community.
 The community probability matrix for each population is given by

 where $\tnorm(\mu, \sigma^2)$ denotes a truncated normal distribution with mean $\mu$ and variance $\sigma^2$ such that all values are bounded within $[-1, 1]$.
 A total of $m = 20, 40, \dots, 1000$ networks are sampled ($m/2$ networks per population).
 In the first population, all edges are sampled from the same edge weight distribution $\tnorm(0, 0.25)$.
 In the second population, all edge weights are also sampled from $\tnorm(0, 0.25)$ except for those in the first community.
 In this community, the distribution of edge weights has either a different mean, $\delta$, or variance, $0.25 + \phi$, from the first population.
 Therefore, the edges in the first community of these simulated connectomes are the signal edges that we hope to correctly identify.
-For each edge, $p$-values are computed by three different tests: 1) \ttest, 2) Mann-Whitney (\mw) U test, a non-parametric test of medians, and 3) $2$-sample Distance Correlation (\Dcorr) test, a test of equality in distribution.
-For each test, the $p$-values are sorted to find the ten most significant edges, and the performance is evaluated with recall (the number of signal edges that are correctly identified).
-Supplementary Figure \ref{fig:edgesim} shows the Recall@10 as a function of sample size, mean, and variance.
-Supplementary Figure \ref{fig:edgesim} top row shows that all three tests can identify signal edges that are different in mean, and that no particular test is superior than another in this setting.
-Supplementary Figure \ref{fig:edgesim} bottom row shows that only \Dcorr\ can detect signal edges with differences in variance when the means are kept the same.
-This is because \ttest\ and \mw\ test for differences in location (e.g. mean or median), whereas \Dcorr\ tests for any differences between a pair of observed distributions.
-Because \Dcorr\ achieves about the same precision and recall as the location tests when only location varies, and demonstrates considerably better operating characteristics when the variance varies, we use it in the real-world data.
+For each edge, p-values are computed by three different tests: 1) \ttest, 2) Mann-Whitney (\mw) U test, a non-parametric test of medians, and 3) 2-sample Distance Correlation (\Dcorr) test, a test of equality in distribution.
+For each test, the p-values are sorted to find the ten most significant edges, and the performance is evaluated with precision (the number of signal edges that are correctly identified).